 Working Principle of Pitot Tube

 The tube is placed parallel to or opposite the direction of fluid movement.
-As the fluid passes through the tube, it measures the combination of dynamic pressure (pressure created by the relative movement of the vehicle and fluid and static pressure (the pressure created by the fluid on all surfaces), that is, the total pressure.
-The incoming total pressure causes the sensitive diaphragm in the system to expand.
+As the fluid passes through the tube, it measures the combination of dynamic pressure (pressure created by the relative movement of the vehicle and fluid) and static pressure (the pressure created by the fluid on all surfaces), that is, the total pressure.
+The incoming total pressure causes the expansion of sensitive diaphragm in the system.
 The static pressure from the static holes causes the diaphragm to narrow at the rate of static pressure.
 The combination of these two movements gives dynamic pressure and this information is reflected in the scale on the speedometer.

 For more articles click.